“Whip ’er good, Billy.”

 “Yer payin’ for any furnishings ya ruin.”
 He tweaks his cigar.
 “Good daysleep, Miss Caroline.”

-Adelais: Adelais pauses, turning to Caroline and looks at her expectantly with a harsh stare.
+Adelais: Adelais pauses.
+She turns to Caroline and regards her expectantly with a harsh stare.

 GM: Despite his words of farewell, McGinn’s expression is no less expectant.